 It’s usually a setting that’s not turned on, often caused by a recent iOS update.

 First, check Settings>Touch ID (or Face ID) & Passcode and scroll down to ‘Allow Access When Locked’ and make sure ‘Siri’ is enabled.

-For iOS 10, go to Settings > Siri > and toggle on Access When Locked.
+For iOS 10 and below, go to Settings > Siri > and toggle on Access When Locked.